Reviews You Can Rely On

 Support

 We have had mixed results with the support from Creality 3D, as they can be a little difficult to get in touch with through their contact form or email.
-They have been moderately helpful with our questions but we wouldn't count on them too much for support.
+They have been moderately helpful with our questions, but we wouldn't count on them too much for support.
 However, there are tons and tons of third-party resources on this printer available online if you get stuck.
 We would just suggest you get the printer through a reputable source that allows you to return it if you get a damaged model.
-Creality 3D also stated this printer includes a 1-year warranty with a 30-day return at the time of writing.
+Creality 3D also stated that this printer includes a 1-year warranty with a 30-day return at the time of writing.

 Value